omniprime/100-days-of-code/log.md

 **Thoughts:** Not sure what my issue was, but I was able to get the data to load.
 It is a little slower than I would like so I think I am going to have to figure out a way to get the info before it draws the page.
 Still thrilled I was able to finally get it to display the info I needed.
 I do find it a little odd that the OpenWeatherMap uses an array for the current weather but objects for everything else.
 Once again I am happy that I used the console to figure out a few things.
 It has to become a habbit for me in the future.

+### Day 61: March 6th, 2017

+**Today's Progress**: Messed with CSS to try and draw a sun until I realized that Openweathermap has icons provided.
+Wrote a line to link in the current icon.

+**Thoughts:** Made only a little progress on the app today.
+I spent too much time playing with CSS to try and draw a sun.
+I got it mostly drawn, but realized I would have a lot more to do after that.
+I then realized that there were icons provided.
+Tomorrow I will spruce up the look of things to finish the project.